abijeet-dhillon/github_data_pipeline/docs/weekly_updates.md

 ## Action Items

 - [x] Deploy the pipeline to the lab workstation and verify that it runs reliably in the target environment.
-- [x] Create two well-scoped, complex user stories that capture cross-repo workflows, issue–PR relationships, and meaningful research-driven insights to establish the system’s functional boundaries and capabilities.
+- [x] Create test scenarios that capture cross-repo workflows, issue–PR relationships, and meaningful research-driven insights to establish the system’s functional boundaries and capabilities, and design and verify ES|QL test scenarios for them (see `docs/test_scenario.md`).

 # COSC 448 - Summary (Week 14)